tfachada/thesist/template/Beginning/Glossary.typ

   - Terms with a long form will be shown just as their short form from the second time on;

-  - To show entries that weren't referenced yet, add argument "show-all: true" to #print-glossary();
+  - To show entries that weren't referenced yet, add argument "show-all: true" to #print-glossary().

-  - If the glossary does not show up at all, please check if you are hiding it in main.typ.

 For any further doubts, check the page of the imported package: https://github.com/typst-community/glossarium